bsu-jacksonmorton/f22-softskills/README.md

 ### **Step 6.
 Using The Application**
  The application will eventually load the root contents of your Google Drive and you will be able to use the application.
-Be warned that some of the operations can take a while so use the application carefully and responsibily.
+Be warned that some of the operations can take a while so use the application carefully and responsibly.

 ---

 ## **Cleaning Up**
- When you are finishing running the application run the clean.sh script:
+ When you are finished running the application run the clean.sh script:

     $ ./clean.sh